 |Dalegarth Station, Eskdale Railway|

 Dalegarth Station car park is also the best place to park for a visit to Boot which is approx 0.3 miles walk along the road.
-It is a pretty little village in a picturesque setting with a shop and a small gallery.
-The village also has a couple of pubs providing refreshment in idyllic surroundings at the Boot Inn and the Brook House Inn.
+It is a pretty little village in a picturesque setting with a small shop and a couple of pubs providing refreshments at the Boot Inn and the Brook House Inn.
 At the far end of the village, over the ancient packhorse bridge, is the fascinating Eskdale Mill which still maintains its historic working machinery and is one of the oldest water powered corn mills in the country.